19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Complaint made by Judge, etc., or Attorney-General

-92\.
-Where any Judge of the Supreme Court, Judicial Commissioner of the Supreme Court, Senior Judge of the Supreme Court or International Judge of the Supreme Court or the Attorney-General has referred to the Society any information touching upon the conduct of a regulated legal practitioner, all references in this Part to a person who made the complaint shall be construed to include a reference to the Attorney-General.
+92\.—(1) Where any judicial office holder specified in subsection (2) or the Attorney‑General refers to the Society any information touching upon the conduct of a regulated legal practitioner, every reference in this Part to a person who made the complaint is to be construed as including a reference to the Attorney‑General.

-[30/86; 41/93; 35/2001]

-[Act 40 of 2014 wef 01/01/2015]
+(2) For the purposes of subsection (1), the judicial office holders are —

+(a) any Judge of the Supreme Court;

+(b) any Judicial Commissioner of the Supreme Court;

+(c) any Senior Judge of the Supreme Court;

+(d) any International Judge of the Supreme Court;

+(e) the Presiding Judge of the Family Justice Courts; and

+(f) the Presiding Judge of the State Courts.

-[Act 40 of 2014 wef 18/11/2015]
+[Act 16 of 2016 wef 01/08/2016]

 ### Findings of Disciplinary Tribunal